 In 1989, Mr. Rakity began a second job, with a small whirlpool distribution and supply company called All City Pools.
 In this position, Mr. Rakity performed a variety of duties including selling spas to the public, running the store cash register, waiting on customers, answering telephone calls, completing paperwork, cleaning display spas on a daily basis, and helping deliver spas to residential homes.
 Mr. Rakity was also responsible for stocking All City Pools shelves with ten, twenty-five, forty, and fifty pound packages of whirlpool and spa chemicals.
 Mr. Rakity held this position from 1989 until 1997.

 In January of 1992, Mr. Rakity received a $25,000 Workers Compensation settlement check for his 1987 shoulder and carpal tunnel injuries.
-Mr. Rakity next sought additional compensation from the state of Colorado, applying for permanent total disability benefits under the Colorado Worker's Compensation Act on March 13, 1992.
-Although he applied for permanent total disability benefits, Mr. Rakity admits he was working as a night crew grocery stocker and was classified as an all purpose clerk.
-In June 1992, Mr. Rakity reported re-injuring his shoulder when stopping a "U-boat" cart used to move groceries around the store.
-In the after-math of this injury, doctors temporarily restricted Mr. Rakity to lifting five pounds.
+Mr. Rakity next sought additional compensation from the state of Colorado, applying for permanent total disability benefits under the Colorado Worker’s Compensation Act on March 13, 1992.
+Although he applied for permanent total disability benefits, Mr. Rakity admits he was working as a night crew grocery stoeker and was classified as an all purpose clerk.
+In June 1992, Mr. Rakity reported re-injuring his shoulder when stopping a “U-boat” cart used to move groceries around the store.
+In the aftermath of this injury, doctors temporarily restricted Mr. Rakity to lifting five pounds.
 Mr. Rakity then underwent a second shoulder surgery in October, and by November of 1992 had returned to full time work unloading groceries weighing over forty pounds from delivery trucks and stacking them throughout the supermarket.
-The next month, Mr. Rakity's surgeon, Dr. Evans, could find no medical cause for any problems with Mr. Rakity's hands or neck and "there [was] nothing organically wrong with his cervical spine."
-Dr. Evans' records also note Mr. Rakity "requested multiple times today to be kept on a permanently restricted duty [but] I cannot medically justify that."
+The next month, Mr. Rakity’s surgeon, Dr. Evans, could find no medical cause for any problems with Mr. Rakity’s hands or neck and “there [was] nothing organically wrong with his cervical spine.”
+Dr. Evans’ records also note Mr. Rakity “requested multiple times today to be kept on a permanently restricted duty [but] I cannot medically justify that.”

 Mr. Rakity reported another injury in October 1993.
 This time, Mr. Rakity explained he hurt his back while lifting two jugs of water.
 Dr. Scott Primack, a doctor specializing in physiatrics, found evidence of a herniated disc in the cervical spine and a degenerative disc in his thoracic spine.
 In November 1993, Dr. Primack also recommended Mr. Rakity not return to his all purpose clerk position because lifting would put Mr. Rackity and others at risk.
 In January 1994, Dr. Primack restricted Mr. Rakity to lifting ten pounds frequently and fifteen pounds occasionally.
 After an extensive functional capacity evaluation, Dr. Primack determined it would be safe for Mr. Rakity to work in a service desk job, classified as a general grocery clerk position, since that job requires little heavy lifting.
 One week later, Mr. Rakity applied to the Social Security Administration for Social Security Disability Benefits, claiming to be incapable of performing any meaningful work.
-In denying his application, the Social Security Administration determined Mr. Rakity's condition was "not severe enough to keep [him] from working."
-The Social Security Administration explained Mr. Rakity should "not do any heavy lifting, strenuous labor, or long periods of repetitive motion," but he "should be capable of performing light duty work."
+In denying his application, the Social Security Administration determined Mr. Rakity’s condition was “not severe enough to keep [him] from working.”
+The Social Security Administration explained Mr. Rakity should “not do any *1156 heavy lifting, strenuous labor, or long periods of repetitive motion,” but he “should be capable of performing light duty work.”
 During this period, Mr. Rakity remained employed at his second job with All City Pools.
 After his disability benefits application was denied, Mr. Rakity returned to King Soopers and began working as a general grocery service desk clerk.

 While his application for disability benefits from the federal government was still pending, Mr. Rakity also filed a discrimination charge with the Equal Employment Opportunity Commission.
 Unlike his simultaneous disability benefit application, Mr. Rakity’s discrimination charge alleged he could complete the essential job functions of his position with reasonable accommodation from King Soopers.
 After receiving a right to sue letter from the Equal Employment Opportunity Commission, Mr. Rakity filed an Americans with Disabilities Act suit in October 1996.

 Three months later, Mr. Rakity applied for a promotion.
 Mr. Rakity wanted to return to the more lucrative all purpose clerk classification that requires heavy lifting and constant repetitive motion.
-Stephanie Bouknight, a King Soopers labor relations manager, and Marc Gallegos in King Soopers' risk management department, refused to allow the promotion.
-Both explained all King Soopers' all purpose clerk positions exceeded Dr. Primack's lifting and repetitive motion restrictions.
+Stephanie Bouknight, a King Soopers labor relations manager, and Marc Gallegos in King Soopers’ risk management department, refused to allow the promotion.
+Both explained all King Soopers’ all purpose clerk positions exceeded Dr. Pri-mack’s lifting and repetitive motion restrictions.

 In December 1997, Mr. Rakity reported another injury, this time from a car accident.
-After a month off from work, Mr. Rakity returned and continued in his general grocery service desk position.
+After a month off from work, Mr. *1157 Rakity returned and continued in his general grocery service desk position.
 Mr. Rakity has continued to seek a promotion to an all purpose clerk classification.
-However, King Soopers continues to deny this request, citing Dr. Primack's medical restrictions.
+However, King Soopers continues to deny this request, citing Dr. Primack’s medical restrictions.
 In support of his efforts to be promoted, Mr. Rakity has visited several other doctors and occupational therapists, all of whom have found Mr. Rakity is capable of performing the duties of an all purpose clerk.
 For instance, Dr. Charles Hamlin, a hand surgeon, concluded Mr. Rakity has the physical ability to work in the construction trade, to use precision equipment eight hours a day as a dentist, and work as any type of grocery clerk.
-Explaining Mr. Rakity's abilities, the doctor said, "[a]nything you could hypothesize, professional wrestling, all-purpose clerk, I would say go for it."
+Explaining Mr. Rakity’s abilities, the doctor said, “[a]nything you could hypothesize, professional wrestling, all-purpose clerk, I would say go for it.”

 The present dispute began October 14, 1997, when Mr. Rakity filed another charge with the Equal Employment Opportunity Commission alleging disability discrimination.
 The Equal Employment Opportunity Commission issued a notice of right to sue in May 1999, and Mr. Rakity filed this suit.
 During the course of this lawsuit, Dr. Primack performed another functional capacity evaluation on Mr. Rakity.
 Dr. Primack continues to maintain Mr. Rakity would be injured if he performed the essential functions of an all purpose clerk.
 Dr. Primack’s current restrictions limit Mr. Rakity to lifting up to forty pounds occasionally and ten to fifteen pounds frequently.
 Dr. Primack also continues to advise that for every hour of repetitive motion, Mr. Rakity should perform fifteen minutes of rotational work where he avoids the same repetitive motions.